Nestled in the heart of Nebraska’s Rainwater Basin is Shaw Family Farms.

 Shaw Family Farms

 The success of grazing wetlands led them to restore wetlands and transition parts of their land to irrigated grassland.
 To maximize production potential they developed pivot irrigation systems and planted diverse mixes of grass and forb species that provide a reliable source of forage.
-They have also diversified their herds so that they can graze wetlands and grasslands at different times depending on the dietary needs of the each herd.
+They have also diversified their cattle herds so that they can graze wetlands and grasslands at different times depending on the dietary needs of the each herd.

 The Shaws also developed a comprehensive nutrient management plan that includes conservation plans for 2,200 crop acres, establishment of grassland filter strips, pest management and conservation tillage.
 The farming and irrigation management practices the Shaws have implemented have allowed them to improve soil quality, decrease irrigation inputs, improve management of manure, and reduce fertilizer and soil additives.